 Do not swim in fresh water or ocean water, as parasites are prevalent.
 Skin infections are common; even the smallest wound should be disinfected and covered with a bandage.

 In Egypt, the currency is the Egyptian pound.
 Please review the current exchange rate for the Egyptian pound.

 ATMs are widely used and can be found at most large hotels, in front of most banks and in some stand-alone locations.

 A 12% service charge is included in the bill in most restaurants, but add a little extra since that 12% does not necessarily go to the waiter.
 Doormen receive a 1 pound minimum as well as other servicers.

 Egypt's most famous items include jewelry, brassware, leather goods, carpets, shisha water pipes, carvings, rugs, gold, silver and copper ware, perfumes, herbs, and Egyptian clothing.
 Don't forget to visit the bazaars!
 Do remember to bargain!

-Voltage: 220 V; Plug C. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plug C. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.